 What is unstable blood sugar, and what causes it?

-Glucose is an important energy source for all cells, especially your brain, so you want to have a steady supply of glucose in your blood.
-However, glucose is also an oxidizing sugar, so having too high of a glucose level can cause oxidative damage to your blood vessels and tissues.
+Glucose is an important energy source for all cells, especially your brain, so you want a steady supply of glucose in your blood.
+However, glucose is also an oxidizing sugar, so having too high a glucose level can cause oxidative damage to your blood vessels and tissues.

 Typically, unstable blood sugar starts with high blood sugar from eating a high-carbohydrate or sugary meal, which triggers a surge of insulin.
 Subsequently, the insulin quickly puts the glucose into your fat and muscle cells, causing the blood sugar to drop quickly.

-The drop in blood sugar triggers stress hormones like adrenaline and cortisol, which may cause anxiety and irritability.
-Also, you start to feel ravenous hunger and cravings for more sugary foods to bring up your blood sugar.
+The drop in blood sugar triggers stress hormones like adrenaline and cortisol, which may cause mental distress and irritability.
+Also, you start to feel ravenous hunger and crave more sugary foods to increase your blood sugar.
 The cycle continues in a blood sugar rollercoaster.

-Many people oscillate between high and low blood sugar until eventually their cells become insulin resistant or stop being able to respond to insulin as healthy cells should .
+Many people oscillate between high and low blood sugar until, eventually, their cells stop being able to respond to insulin as healthy cells should .
 So, both your baseline and post-meal blood sugar become higher.
 As this happens, you may notice a growing midsection, as fat cells in this region collect blood sugar even when other cells stop responding to insulin.

-If you don’t fix unstable blood sugar, the pancreas can start to burn out from producing so much insulin, and the insulin resistance can lead to type II diabetes in 10 to 15 years .
+If you don’t fix unstable blood sugar, the pancreas can start to burn out from producing so much insulin, and this can lead to type II diabetes in 10 to 15 years .

 Other than high-carb or sugary meals, other causes of unstable blood sugar may include: